Hellenic/generator-react-prototype/README.md

 > [Yeoman](http://yeoman.io) generator for quick prototypes, demos and PoCs.
 Comes with React, React-Router, Gulp, ES6, Browserify, etc.

+This project should help you get started quickly when building demos, prototypes or quick proof of concept work around area of industrial internet.
+When you have plethora of APIs and realtime data, you can create quick, nice-looking demo around that by using this generator.

+It contains only the very necessary: Tools for creating quick and nice looking UI with graphs and data.
+APIs to load data from different sources and visualize it with Highcharts.
+Nothing extra; No tests, no linting whatsoever.

 ## Getting Started

 ```